Why Seahawks linebacker Darrell Taylor’s sack numbers have soared

 That streamlining of Taylor’s role has helped — Taylor has 7.5 sacks since the sixth game.

-After having a 114-to-105 pass-play-to-run-play split in the first five games, he has since been used 155 times on passing downs to just 57 on running downs.
+After having a 114-to-105 pass-play-to-run-play split in the first five games according to Pro Football Focus, he has since been used 155 times on passing downs to just 57 on running downs.

 Meetings with coaches also helped, to reinforce that they believed in him and to sell him on simplifying his game, emphasizing speed and quickness.